xen4android/xen4android.github.io/index.md

  * Flexibility
  * Software freedom

-This project aims to bring the benefits of the open source Xen hypervisor to Android handsets, bringing enhanced security to both consumers and businesses.
+This project aims to bring the benefits of the open source Xen hypervisor to Android handsets, offering enhanced security to both consumers and businesses.